Enkrateia-Scout/landing-page/README.md

 3. Make sure the `SPREADSHEET_ID` in the script matches your Google Spreadsheet ID.
 The current ID is set to: `1Uz4lMNzFpExwo_3yVkJ_GRWaRzAgysrnEYPpzS-GFpQ`.

-4. If you want to use a different sheet name than "Form Responses", update the `SHEET_NAME` constant.
+4. If you want to use a different sheet name than "Scout Family Values Responses", update the `SHEET_NAME` constant.

 5. Deploy the script as a web app:
    - Click on "Deploy" > "New deployment"